Updated May 29, 2019

-We don't know the three baritone saxophonists, but have heard and enjoyed Calgary bassist Kodi Hutchinson when he won the Grand Prize at the Montreal Jazz Festival in 2013, as well as Vancouver pianist Tyler Hornby.
+We don't know the three baritone saxophonists, but have heard and enjoyed Calgary bassist Kodi Hutchinson when he won the Grand Prize at the Montreal Jazz Festival in 2013, as well as Vancouver drummer Tyler Hornby.
 And you can never have too many baris!

 Saturday, June 22: The Patricia Barber Trio (NAC Studio)

 “Constantly evolving, always intimate art”: that's how Patricia Barber's music has been described.

 One reviewer noted that “She darkens, renews and completely takes possession of [songs], probing and questioning the inferences implicit in every word.”

 The pianist, vocalist, and songwriter has just released a new album, Higher, her first in six years.
 It's a collection of originals and standards, including an art song cycle which she debuted with soprano Renée Fleming.

 Saturday, June 22: Ranee Lee (Confederation Park Stage)

 Ranee Lee is a triple threat as a vocalist, actress, and teacher and role model to generations of Montreal musicians.
 Her concert a few years ago in Ottawa was generous, expressive, and swinging, and well deserved the two standing ovations from the delighted audience.

 Sunday, June 23: The Romance Of Improvisation In Canada - The Genius of Eldon Rathburn (NAC Fourth Stage)